AnonymousGithubUserName/Cyber-Threat-Intelligence-Knowledge-Graph-Project/Knowledge Graph Construction/readme.md

 - Text similarity: The relative Levenshtein distance is below 0.1.
 - Semantics similarity: The cosine similarity of the mean Word2Vec embedding is above 0.7.

 To further explore the relationship between different entities in the graph, CTIKG has a new community detection algorithm that uses the security information provided by the article model and the sentence models to achieve security-oriented community detection and filtering.
+It has ffollowing steps:

+- Type-based Grouping.
+CTIKG checks each entity’s type assigned during the triple extraction step, and applies the Louvain algorithm on only the security-related entities to identify a group of entities that belong to the same type.
+- Community Fusion.
+CTIKG merges the names of entities in each community into a single sentence, using the BERTencoder layer in the tactics model to compute theembedding vectors of the community.
+Then CTIKG computes the cosine similarities for each pair of vectors, and mergesthe community pairs whose vector similarity is greater than adefined threshold.
+- Community Filtering.
+CTIKG applies the following rules to filter out the communities that are not closely security-related.

 In the community detection step, CTIKG uses the following rules to filter the communities:
 - Number of Source Articles: The source sentences of a community's edges must be from at least 2 articles.
 - Type of Source Article: All the source articles of a community must be classified as CTI articles.
 - Tactics Sentences: The source sentences of a community's edges contain at least three types of tactics.

 ## Evaluation
 The sample inspection shows that the entity detection model can correctly extract 76.06% of triples containing a specific CVE name, 71.09% of triples containing a specific malware name, and 72.72% of triples containing an APT group name.
 For the community detection, We also use a score called Comm_Sec to evaluate the security-relatedness of the communities.
 The score is defined as: